AxoLabs/BEE2-Axos-Packages/README.md

 - Comes with a 1997 quality guaranteed signage.

 The **Physics Obliteration Field** UCP:
 - A custom fizzler built off the default paint fizzler.
 Fizzles cubes as well as most physic objects, explodes turrets, and destroys energy pellets.
 Has no effect on the player or portals.
+Big thanks to Areng for helping me get it to work.
 - Uses Portal 1 emitter models in all styles, except old Aperture.
 - Comes with a 1997 quality guaranteed signage. // Might want to make a signage that better indicates the field's functions
 - Known issue: Turrets from a turret dropper destroyed by this don't get respawned in the overgrown style.
 I do not plan to fix this for various reasons.